idaholab/virtual_test_bed/doc/content/msr/msfr/nek5000_cfd_model.md

 Computational Fluid Dynamics (CFD) plays an unique role in the research and development (R&D) of Molten Salt Fast Reactor (MSFR).
 As a great complement to experiments, it offers a cost effective way to study the complex thermal fluid physics expected in the MSFR system.

-For certain advanced nuclear reactor concepts (e.g., MSFR) where the related experimental data is not available or very scarce, CFD also provides much needed reference to develop and calibrate reactor design tools.
+For certain advanced nuclear reactor concepts (e.g., MSFR) where the related experimental data is very scarce or not available, CFD also provides much needed reference to develop and calibrate reactor design tools.
-In this VTB documentation, you will find examples of a series of CFD simulations developed to model the coolant flow in MSFR core cavity.
+In this VTB documentation, you will find examples for a series of CFD simulations developed to model the coolant flow in MSFR core cavity.
 The related models range from relatively low-cost 2-D Reynolds-Averaged Navier Stokes (RANS) simulations to more accurate 3-D Large Eddy Simulations (LES).